 Role-based access control (RBAC) applied on the Elasticsearch indices enables the controlled access of the logs to the developers.
 Administrators can access all logs and developers can access only the logs in their projects.

 For information, see Configuring the log store.

 OpenShift Container Platform uses Kibana to display the log data collected by Fluentd and indexed by Elasticsearch.

 Kibana is a browser-based console interface to query, discover, and visualize your Elasticsearch data through histograms, line graphs, pie charts, and other visualizations.

 The Event Router is a pod that watches OpenShift Container Platform events so they can be collected by OpenShift Logging.
 The Event Router collects events from all projects and writes them to

 STDOUT.
 Fluentd collects those events and forwards them into the OpenShift Container Platform Elasticsearch instance.
 Elasticsearch indexes the events to the

 For information, see Collecting and storing Kubernetes events.

-By default, OpenShift Container Platform cluster logging sends logs to the default internal Elasticsearch log store, defined in the
+By default, OpenShift Logging sends logs to the default internal Elasticsearch log store, defined in the

 ClusterLogging custom resource (CR).
 If you want to forward logs to other log aggregators, you can use the log forwarding features to send logs to specific endpoints within or outside your cluster.